Frequently Asked Questions (FAQs) About Antimicrobial Use and Resistance

 How should I dispose of unused medications from people and my animals?

 Take unused medications to a collection box.
-These collection sides do not charge any disposal fees.
+These collection sites do not charge any disposal fees.
 They accept all medicines from households, including prescription, over-the-counter, and pet medicines.
 These collection boxes are found at pharmacies and law enforcement facilities.
 If a collection site is not available, incineration at a permitted Waste-to-Energy facility is the best method for destruction.
 If you know your garbage goes into an incinerator, you can safely dispose of medications through that route.
 If your garbage goes to a landfill, the better option is to purchase a mail-back envelope from your local pharmacy.

 Can I throw my unused medications in the trash or down the toilet/drain?